-- Eberhart kicked five field goals against Baylor, tying a school record.
+- Eberhart made two kicks (of 50 and 55 yards, respectively) at the wacky end of the Iowa State game, neither of which ended up counting. - Eberhart is just 4-of-9 on his first attempt in a game this season; after the first kick is out of the way though he is a combined 10-of-13. - Eberhart kicked five field goals against Baylor, tying a school record.
 It was the first time a CU kicker had five field goals in a game since Jeremy Aldrich accomplished the feat against Kansas in 1999.
-He also became just the second CU kicker to kick four field goals of 40+ yards in one game. - For the second time this season, Eberhart made a game-winning kick-against Oklahoma, he made a career-long 45-yard field goal as time expired. - Eberhart struggled against Florida State, missing both of his field goal attempts (from 37 and 46 yards).
-If you count his 0-for-2 performance against Florida State back in 2003, he is 0-for-4 against the Seminoles and 4-of-6 against everyone else. - Succeeding All-American and the mega record-setting Mason Crosby as the team's primary placekicker, as he resumed his career with a bang, nailing 3-of-4 field goals against CSU, including the 35-yard OT winner.
+Succeeding All-American and the mega record-setting Mason Crosby as the team's primary placekicker, as he resumed his career with a bang, nailing 3-of-4 field goals against CSU, including the 35-yard OT winner.
 He is the first Buff to kick a game-winning field goal in overtime.
-He also drilled a 22-yarder with: 13 left to tie the game. - Eberhart had the misfortune of being in the same recruiting class as Crosby and took a back seat to Crosby when he could have been starting for many Division 1 teams.
+He also drilled a 22-yarder with :13 left to tie the game.